Opinion | The Atlantic elevates Mohammed bin Salman’s lies and disdain

 Most sickeningly, the Atlantic gave MBS a platform to not only continue his absurd denials of having anything to do with Jamal’s murder (even though it was carried out by figures in his close circle and the CIA concluded he gave the order to capture or kill), but also to present himself as the real victim.
 “The Khashoggi incident was the worst thing ever to happen to me,” the magazine reported that MBS has told people close to him.
 The murder “hurt me and it hurt Saudi Arabia, from a feelings perspective.”

 It would have been one thing for the Atlantic to drill MBS on his role in Jamal’s assassination.
 Instead, MBS was allowed to denigrate Jamal, saying he wasn’t important enough to kill.
 “Khashoggi would not even be among the top 1,000 people on the list.”
+It’s hard to imagine that they would have done this if Jamal had been American.

 The profile has very little pushback on Yemen (where the Saudi-led war has caused a humanitarian crisis that has killed as many as 85,000 children) or about the many dissidents and activists languishing in Saudi jails.